 For Christians With Anxiety, It Changes Us

 Before I had these issues I was an outgoing, type-A extrovert.
 I fed off social situations and loved being the center of attention.
 Today I’m a serious introvert who struggles mightily with social situations, unfamiliar settings, having any attention on me, meeting new people, talking on the phone or even writing an article like this one.
 More often than not, I just can’t do it.
 I’ve been unable to leave my house for stretches of time.
 I’ve almost crashed my car while having a panic attack.
 I hate going to the doctor or the barber shop.
 I can’t do small groups with people I don’t know.
 I’ve tried so, so hard to go to conferences (I wanted to go to T4G so bad this year!), but I’ve never been able to go through with it.
 I’m a mess, really.
+If you’re in the same boat, professionals such as online therapists are your allies.

 Pre-anxiety-me would probably have scoffed at this.
 But having an anxiety disorder is not the same thing as being a worrywart.
 Most people with anxiety don’t go to the doctor and say, “I dunno doc, I can’t stop worrying about stuff.”
 Most of us go to the doctor with troubling physical symptoms, and only then do we learn that anxiety is the cause.
 In my case, I went to the doctor thinking I was having a stroke or some major brain issue.
 In reality, I was having my first panic attack.
 When the doctor told me it was anxiety I thought he was crazy or that he was not taking me seriously.
 I was convinced I was experiencing medical trauma!
 My entire central nervous system was telling me so.
 And then this guy tells me I have anxiety.
 It was surreal.
 I’ve had tons of people tell me that this is their story as well.
 This is not the same type of anxiety that manifests mainly as nagging worry.
 We have a mental disorder, not a control problem.